Current Residence: Phoenix, Ariz.

 Big Break Season: Big Break Ireland – Runner Up

 Since Competing on Big Break: Since Competing on Big Break: Full Time PGA TOUR Caddie for Graham DeLaet.
 Engaged to fellow Big Break Ireland contestant Mallory Blackwelder.
-Wedding takes place Saturday, Sept.
-27, the day before Julien and Mallory travel to compete in the Big Break Invitational
+Wedding takes place Friday, Sept.
+26, two days before Julien and Mallory travel to compete in the Big Break Invitational.

 BIG BREAK IRELAND BIO